subvisual/blog/pages/posts/2015/02-february/52-game-on-rubyconf-portugal-is-back-in-2015.md

 retina_cover:
 tags:
   - development
+intro: "We're ready to announce that the 2nd edition of [RubyConf Portugal](http://rubyconf.pt/) is coming and it's going to be bigger, bolder and awesome-er!"
 ---

 We're ready to announce that the 2nd edition of [RubyConf Portugal](http://rubyconf.pt/) is coming and it's going to be bigger, bolder and awesome-er!